diefenbach/django-lfc/docs/user/functions/copy.rst

 Miscellaneous
 =============

-* Objects can only pasted to parent objects within the object is an allowed sub type.
-You will get a proper error message if you try it.
+* Objects can only pasted to objects for which the object is an allowed sub type.
+You will get a proper error message if you try to paste a disallowed type.
-* Objects cannot pasted to it's own descendants.
+* Objects cannot be pasted to it's own descendants.
 You will get a proper error message if you try it.
 * Objects will automatically get a unique slug within the parent object.
+That means if an object with the slug "my-object" already exists the object will get the slug "my-object-1".